Fermium-co/LINQ4ES2015/README.md

     jspm insatll

-we need a webserver to run the sample. [http-server](https://github.com/indexzero/http-server) is a simple one. install it by runnting the following command:
+we need a webserver to run the sample. [http-server](https://github.com/indexzero/http-server) is a simple one. install it by runnting this command:

     npm install http-server -g